OK K.O.! Let's Be Heroes: Production

-The pilot, "Lakewood Plaza Turbo", aired in 2013, and the show was greenlit in March 2017, with the first episode airing on August 1.
+The pilot, "Lakewood Plaza Turbo", aired in 2013, and the show was announced in March 2017, with the first episode airing on August 1.
 To promote OK K.O.!
 Let's Be Heroes, Cartoon Network's Chief Content Officer Rob Sorcher hinted many times that it would become a full series.
 On March 9, 2017 on PlayStation's Blog, Chris Waldron, the VP of Games & Digital Products for Cartoon Network, announced a series in the works, along with a video game.
-It was announced as part of a slate of animations for the 2017-18 season, alongside new series such as Craig of the Creek and Summer Camp Island, and recurring series.
+It was announced as part of a slate of animations for the 2017-2018 season, alongside new series such as Craig of the Creek and Summer Camp Island, and recurring series.
+In September 2017, Jones-Quartey said that Dobbin Center was the inspiration for the Lakewood Plaza, while Boxmore represented Columbia Crossing, a strip mall which opened in 1997.
+He also stated that each episode takes nine months to work on "from start to finish", and stated that the series spoke to kids who are interested in superheroes, "special powers" and enjoy drawing.